 See in Glossary.
 This is a declaration that you need a specific version of a particular package in order for the project to work.
 Dependencies that appear in your project manifest are called “direct” dependencies.

 Packages can also require other packages in order to work.
 These are called “indirect”, or transitive, dependencies.
 The package developer adds these dependencies to the package’s manifest during development.
-For example, there are several 2D packages that share functionality: both the 2D Animation and 2D SpriteA 2D graphic objects.
-If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
-More info
+For example, in the diagram below, the

 When you add a package version as a dependency, that version is not necessarily the version that the Package Manager installs, because it has to consider all of the dependencies in your project, whether direct or indirect.
 In order to decide which packages to install, the Package Manager constructs a list of every direct and indirect dependency.